martinselis/image_tools/README.md

 **Overview:**

 I required some images to be resized but I can't get used to the photo tools Mac provides.
 Decided to create a script that resizes images.
-You provide the url, it resizes it to your specifications and returns it from memory.
+You provide the url, it resizes it to your specifications (width and height px) and returns it from memory.
 Simple and gets the job done.
 Resizes png and jpg/jpeg.

 Uses Django for backend.
 Images are not saved to database.
 They are resized in memory and pushed to user for download from there, hence not very scalable.